-Pilot uses parachute to land malfunctioning plane
+Pilot deploys parachute to land airplane

 BLOOMFIELD — The pilot of a single-engine plane that came down near Bloomfield this morning escaped with no injuries after deploying the plane's parachute and landing in an open field.